San Isidro, Northern Samar: History

-Finally, after years of political struggle for independence from its mother town; Allen, the municipality of San Isidro became one of the twenty-four municipalities now comprised by Province of Northern Samar upon enactment of Republic Act Numbered Eleven Eighty Seven (R.A.
-1187) on June 20, 1954.
+Finally, after years of political struggle for independence from its mother town Allen, the municipality of San Isidro was established by virtue of Republic Act No. 1187 on June 20, 1954.
+The law was originally known as House Bill No. 2132 when it was introduced at the Congress in 1952.
 The Poblacion, the seat of the Municipal Government, was formerly called Barrio Calagundian.
 The change of name came with the creation of the Municipality.
-The original barrios comprised by the Municipality per Republic Act No.1187 were seven, namely, Calagundian, Erenas, Caaguit-itan, Palanit, San Juan, Veriato and San Roman.
+The original barrios comprised by the Municipality per Republic Act No. 1187 were seven, namely, Calagundian, Erenas, Caaguit-itan, Palanit, San Juan, Veriato and San Roman.
 These barrios were separated from the Municipality of Allen and became the nucleus of the new Municipality.

 Almost five years later, on May 16, 1959, Republic Act No. 2214 was passed creating seven additional barrios for San Isidro.
 These were San Roque, Sabelia, Happy Valley, Acedillo, Alegria, Salvacion and Mabuhay.
 However, with the creation of the Municipality of Victoria on April 27, 1968, the barrios of Erenas, Acedillo and San Roman were separated from San Isidro and formed part of Victoria.
 Meanwhile, on January 21, 1972, the Municipal Council approved Resolution No. 02 creating Barangay Eladio T. Balite, separating the same from Barangay Alegria.
 Later on, the Poblacion was divided in two, thereby creating Barangay Poblacion Norte and Barangay Poblacion Sur.
 As of this time, San Isidro has fourteen Barangays.

+Following the 1965 Samar division plebiscite, it became part of the newly established province of Northern Samar.

-Yearning a separate parish from that of Allen, Northern Samar, a church decree dated October 31, 1959 made it realized.
+Yearning a separate parish from that of Allen, Northern Samar, a church decree dated October 31, 1959, made it realized.
 Thus, the newly created parish had been given a juridical name as Parish of the Most Sacred Heart of Jesus.
-Its Patron Saint is Señor San Isidro de Labrador whose feast is religiously celebrated every 15th day of May.
-San Isidro is now 48 years old in its tranquil state as municipality and 40 years as parish with the collective efforts of the seven Municipal Mayors from the start and more than thirty Roman Catholic Priests from both Franciscan and Diocesan Order who extended moral and spiritual support to maintain the laying foundations which embraced the venerability of San Isidro.
+Its patron saint is San Isidro de Labrador whose feast is religiously celebrated every 15th day of May.